 Honestly, I am not a big eat-an-entire-pepper-in-one-sitting person.
 But by cutting the green bell peppers in half, it makes it better on the tummy.
 I finished my half a pepper just fine in this Sausage Stuffed Peppers recipe!
-This recipe for sausage stuffed peppers serves 6.
+This recipe serves 6.

 If you need other ideas on what to make with bell peppers, click here.